 OverviewPunta Giordani 4046 m

-Punta Giordani 4046 m is a 4000 belonging to the Monte Rosa Group in the Pennine Alps and one of the easiest summit to be climbed.
+Punta Giordani 4046 m is a peak belonging to the Monte Rosa Group in the Pennine Alps and one of the easiest 4000s to be climbed.
 It is located along the watershed separating the high Lys valley in the county of Valle d'Aosta from the upper Valsesia in the Piedmont side.
 Punta Giordani is a minor summit, almost an East shoulder of Piramide Vincent, anyhow it's considered as a true summit, belonging to the 4000 of the Alps.

 Check here the complete list of the 82 alpine Fourthousanders and the 46 minor summits: Club4000.